Digital collaboration

 Kanban

-This Agile marketing methodology focuses on visualizing workflow.
+Kanban is an Agile methodology that focuses on visualizing workflows.
 It helps teams track tasks from start to finish by visualizing them on a board.
 This makes it easy to spot bottlenecks and ensure smooth, consistent delivery.

 Key components: